roualdes/bridgestan/docs/languages/r.md

 **Method** `name()`:

-Get the name of this StanModel
+Get the name of this StanModel.

 _Usage_